This article has links to products and services we love, which we may make commission from.

 The beauty of a self-drive holiday is that you can support the local businesses.

-You will find a glorious amount of farm shops where you can purchase fresh bread, eggs and some vegetables.
+You will find many farm shops where you can purchase fresh bread, eggs and some vegetables.

-There is a minimum 5 pence levy on plastic bags in all shops across Scotland.
+There is a minimum levy on plastic bags in all shops across Scotland.

-Remember and take your own reusable bags to cut down on the plastic in the environment.
+Remember to take your own reusable bags to cut down on the plastic in the environment.

-In many of the most northerly areas in Scotland and on the islands, Sunday shopping is not permitted for religious reasons.
+Sunday shopping is not permitted for religious reasons in many of the most northerly areas in Scotland and on the islands.

 Shops will be closed, and you will not find anywhere to get essentials.